 If you are communicating with someone who is bereaved, it can feel particularly difficult.
 'What if I say the wrong thing?' can almost be debilitating.
-Almost everyone is reluctant to communicate distressing news.
-The reluctance to communicate distressing news is so general that it has been given its own name: the MUM effect ("Mum's the word") and I will look a little more at this in a while.
+Almost everyone is reluctant to communicate bad news.
+The reluctance to communicate bad news is so general that it has been given its own name: the MUM effect ("Mum's the word") and I will look a little more at this in a while.
 As someone who specialised in bereavement and vulnerability during my counselling study, I can tell you now, I still feel these things too.
 You are not alone!

-As someone who suddenly lost a 15 year old, I also know the feeling of how the loss of a loved one or traumas can consume you.
+As someone who suddenly lost a 15 year old from supposedly a non fatal virus, I also know the feeling of how the loss of a loved one can consume you.
 Not everyone will want to talk, many will, and creating opportunity for someone to talk freely can be one of the most compassionate acts you can provide in your professional role.
-Recognising the importance of this, rather than always trying constantly to do it perfectly is vital.

 I still remember the Intensive Care nurse who attended Sophie's funeral, why?
-Well, Sophie's death became part of her life, part of mine, and talking to someone so connected with that time, and placing the emphasis on showing compassion rather than perfection, was a connection to Sophie, as well as supportive.
-Talking about what happened, can be a validation.
+Well, Sophie's death became part of her life, part of mine, and talking to someone so connected with that time, was a connection to Sophie.
+Talking to a stranger about what happened, was a connection - a validation.
 Validation of my loss.
-Validation of a life.
-Valuidation of an exoerience.
+Validation of a life, not just a death.

-During COVID-19, as professionals, so much of what would normally be classed as compassionate practice was having to be suppressed (such as having to not let loved ones visit someone).
-Or having to practice virtually.
+During COVID-19, as professionals, particularly in the health service, so much of what would normally be classed as compassionate practice was having to be suppressed (such as having to not let loved ones visit someone).
 This guide, and that is what it is, a guide for you, not to be perfect, as none of us are, but to BE HUMAN.
 So the next few ideas are to help you value your role, value what you give and help you understand how you can achieve that optimum outcome in a less than optimum situations.